 is blameless.
 A lot of other things must be in place, though, before we can

-they could grasp the level of maturity that Paul was speaking to them.
+they could grasp the level of maturity that Paul wanted for them.
 The

-first thing that needs to be in place before the Church will understand any
+first thing that must be in place before the Church will understand any

-group of individuals who socialize with each other, but in the end there is
+group of individuals who socialize with each other but are not united, for there is

-Corinthians would have said, why are you talking to us this way; we just
+Corinthians would have said, 'why are you talking to us about being

 about the Ephesians is that they already had the power of God, and for that